 If your business doesn’t sell Halloween stuff, you might be scarifying your head, trying to figure out how to get a boo-st (get it? ;)) in revenue this holiday season.

 But do not fret!
 You can grow into the Halloween spirit!

 Even if your company isn’t spooky, you can still “Halloween-ize” your products, services, or also festively produce your items to bring in the Halloween shoppers!

 So, if you are a restaurant, serve some Halloween desserts.
 If you are an e-commerce business marketing clothing, build a line of Halloween themed shirts or items.

-If you are a gym, plan a fitness event that raises money for local charities and challenges participants to dress up in costume.
+If you are a gym, plan a fitness event that raises money for local charities and challenges participants to dress up in social media halloween costumes.

 Heck, if you are a tech business, create content that talks about how something “bytes” with vampires on it and prepare a Halloween photo contest giveaway to the best advantage of your products for Halloween.

 Your logo should always be a recognizable logo that represents your brand.